rogerbinns/jia-mini-python/doc/jmp-compile.rst

 .. option:: --asserts

     By default asserts are ignored.
-If you supply this flag will cause asserts to be evaluated and an exception to be thrown if it does not evaluate to true.
+If you supply this flag then asserts will be evaluated and an exception to be thrown if it does not evaluate to a true value.

 .. option:: --omit-line-table